barrier islands center

 1725 QUARTER KITCHEN

 The oldest building on the campus, the Quarter Kitchen actually consists of two small one-room buildings: a circa 1725 masonry side and a later wood frame addition.
 The masonry side was built as a one-room hall-style building, with living quarters and large fireplace on the main floor and a sleeping loft above (the term Quarter Kitchen refers to a kitchen that is also used as sleeping quarters).
 The wood frame addition was added in the 1840s.
-The building probably served many purposes during the Almshouse era: Almshouse kitchen, an early African-American Almshouse and for hog killing and sausage-making.
+The building probably served many purposes during the Almshouse era: Almshouse kitchen, an early African-American Almshouse and a space for hog killing and sausage-making.
 The building was closed to the public for several years due to structural damage.

 The Quarter Kitchen has recently been rehabilitated, thanks to a successful public campaign and private grants.
 The historic gem is now a coastal food-ways gallery and a demonstration kitchen.